Upcoming Online Sessions

 Wednesday, May 12, 10 – 11 a.m.
 PT | Presenter: Erin Zollenkopf, SMJ

-Financial statements help you understand the work of a nonprofit; they paint a story with numbers.
-See different ways to present financial information to communicate your story and help users including the board, management, and funders understand the work and the financial picture of your organization.
+Financial statements help you understand the work of a nonprofit; they paint a picture with numbers.
+See different ways to present financial information to communicate your story and help stakeholders including the board, management, and funders understand the work and the financial picture of your organization.
 More details and registration information here.